Spatial quasiperiodic driving of a dissipative optical lattice and origin of directed Brillouin modes in a randomly diffusing cold atom cloud: Numerical results

-Overall, the discussed shift due to velocity matching is clearly at play in the system, but the shift takes place through local maxima at a fractional ratio of the intrinsic frequency $\omega_0$.
+Overall, the simulation results in Fig.~\ref{fig:sims4} suggest that the discussed shift due to velocity matching is clearly at play in the system, but the shift takes place through local maxima at a fractional ratio of the intrinsic frequency $\omega_0$.

-We may then wonder how a particular atomic mode is affected by the above discussed resonances.
-Figure~\ref{fig:sims5} shows the results for the case $k_p=3.5 k_{p0}$, which was chosen because the current shows three peaks in Figure~\ref{fig:sims4}, at $\omega_0$, $1.5\omega_0\approx$ ({$\delta_{p})_{vm}$}, and $2\omega_0$.
-The plot shows peaks at these frequency values at most of the atomic modes, behaving very similarly all of them.
-Moreover, an extra peak in most of them is also visible at $\delta_p=3\omega_0$, a peak which is difficult to appreciate in the current plot, Fig.~\ref{fig:sims4}.
+We may then wonder how a particular atomic Fourier mode is affected by the above discussed resonances.
+Figure~\ref{fig:sims5} shows the calculations for the case $k_p=3.5 k_{p0}$, which was chosen because the current shows three peaks in Figure~\ref{fig:sims4}, at $\omega_0$, $1.5\omega_0\approx$ ({$\delta_{p})_{vm}$}, and $2\omega_0$.

+The plot shows peaks at these frequency values at most of the atomic Fourier modes, behaving very similarly for all of them.
+Moreover, an extra peak in most of them is also visible at $\delta_p=3\omega_0$, a peak which is discernable in the overall current (dashed curve).
+The good agreement between the current obtained directly in the simulations (diamonds) and the sum of all the mode contributions (dashed line) serves as a validation of the analytical calculations.

+Looking closely at Fig.~\ref{fig:sims5} one can find subtle differences between the modes.
+First, it can be seen that the total current's curve follows closely the curve of the mode $[1,0,1]$, confirming this atomic mode as the dominant one.
+Many other modes, such as $[0,1,0]$, $[0,3,0]$, or $[1,2,1]$ curiously show a larger peak at $\omega_0$ than at $2\omega_0$.
+The mode $[1,1,1]$ shows a similar behavior to the dominant $[1,0,1]$, with a larger peak at $2\omega_0$, but with the current always in the opposite direction.